Android to get better tracking for golf swings, menstrual cycles and exercise routes

 It should be noted that after the overturning of Roe v.
 Wade in the United States, concerns rose about electronically tracking menstrual cycles, even in Canada.

-In 2019, the Wall Street Journalreported that one popular app menstrual cycle tracker, Flo, was selling user data (about users’ cycle and intentions to get pregnant) to Facebook.
+In 2019, the Wall Street Journal reported that one popular app menstrual cycle tracker, Flo, was selling user data (about users’ cycle and intentions to get pregnant) to Facebook.
 After Roe v.
 Wade was overturned and controversy about Flo increased, the app rolled out an anonymous mode in September 2022.
 Even if the data is not sold to third parties, there’s some concern that your usage of a tracker could be used in a legal case to prove the intention to get an abortion.

 Other updates to health on Android are behind the scenes but will allow developers to do more with their apps.
 For example, developers will now be able to adjust the batching rate of fitness metrics.
 The only metric right now to be delivered is heart rate, though that may change.
 They will be able to get information at a frequency they choose, not just at predetermined intervals.